Visitor Authentication with IAM

 What is IAM?

-IAM is JustRelate’s centralized Identity and Access Management service.
+IAM is JustRelate’s central Identity and Access Management service.
 It provides a secure, state-of-the-art login service for users, i.e., editors and visitors, of applications built with JustRelate platform solutions such as Scrivito.

 Custom identity providers